OpenShock/ShockOSC/README.md

   },
   "ShockLink": {
     "UserHub": "https://api.shocklink.net/1/hubs/user",
-    "ApiToken": "SET THIS TO YOUR SHOCKLINK API TOKEN", "ChatboxRemoteControls": true, # Weither to display Shocks via some other source (e.g. Website) in the Chatbox "Shockers": { # Key = ShockerName, Value = ShockerId "Leg": "d9267ca6-d69b-4b7a-b482-c455f75a4408" # Example with a name you can freely choose, e.g. Leg and a ShockerId
+    "ApiToken": "SET THIS TO YOUR OPENSHOCK API TOKEN", "ChatboxRemoteControls": true, # Weither to display Shocks via some other source (e.g. Website) in the Chatbox "Shockers": { # Key = ShockerName, Value = ShockerId "Leg": "d9267ca6-d69b-4b7a-b482-c455f75a4408" # Example with a name you can freely choose, e.g. Leg and a ShockerId